bunnyhero/MarkdownEditingOnly/README.md

 * [Knockdown][]

      Knockdown offers useful Markdown features and a custom Markdown theme.
-All of its unique features except its theme are ported to MarkdownEditing and some of them are actually improved further in MarkdownEditing.
+All of its unique features except its theme are ported to MarkdownEditingOnly and some of them are actually improved further in MarkdownEditingOnly.
 * [Sublime Markdown Extended][]
 * [SmartMarkdown][]